 Minnesota Data Breach Notification Requirements

-Minnesota’s data breach notification laws ensure transparency and accountability in the event of a security incident.
-These requirements apply to any person or entity conducting business in Minnesota that owns or licenses computerized data containing personal information.
+Minnesota’s data breach notification law ensures transparency and accountability in the event of a security incident.
+It applies to any person or business that conducts business in Minnesota and that owns or licenses data containing personal information.
+Minn.
+Stat. section 325E.61, subd.
+1(a).
+A parallel notification duty applies to Minnesota government entities under Minn.
+Stat. section 13.055, subd.
+2.

 Triggering Events

-A breach is triggered when there is unauthorized acquisition of computerized data that compromises its security, confidentiality, or integrity.
-The statute requires businesses to evaluate the incident promptly and determine whether notification is necessary based on the potential risk to individuals.
+A breach is triggered by the unauthorized acquisition of computerized data that compromises the security, confidentiality, or integrity of personal information maintained by the person or business.
+Minn.
+Stat. section 325E.61, subd.
+1(d).
+You must evaluate the incident promptly and determine whether notification is necessary based on whether unencrypted personal information was, or is reasonably believed to have been, acquired by an unauthorized person.

 Notification Obligations